-Will technology change the way your child’s brain is wired?
+Will technology in education change the way your child's brain is wired?

 Your childhood was perhaps replete with hours spent outdoors, playing under the unfiltered sun.
 The most access to technology you may have had back in the day was probably the fascinating half hour spent before the TV screen.
 However, children of the 21st century, belonging to Generation Alpha or the iGeneration, have had it different.
 Most kids born in the 2000s or later have had unrestrained access to technology from an early age.

 There are innumerable upsides of using technology to keep children entertained and to improve the way they’re educated.
 However, there’s also a growing concern among parents about how technology affects children.
 The impact of technology on a child’s brain is a growing area in scientific research, and the evidence we have thus far points only to minor correlations between the use of technology and certain aspects in a child’s development.

 So, will technology change the way your child’s brain is wired?
 And if it does, will it be for the better or for worse?
 Let’s delve deeper.

 Scientific research revolving around the impact of technology on children’s brains is still in its nascent stages.
 However, there’s enough scientific evidence to conclude that constant and unregulated access to technology can interfere with the development of a child’s social skills.
 Owing to dependency on technology for entertainment and fun, children these days are increasingly choosing to spend their leisure hours indoors instead of engaging in outdoor play with their peers.
 This severe lack of interaction among children can hamper their ability to connect socially with other people.